 PUBLIC HOLIDAYS – OPEN

-THERE ARE NO SHOWS ON SAT 24th JUNE 2017 AND TUESDAY THE 27TH AS OUR TEAM WORKS ON THE BEARDED VULTURE BREEDING PROGRAMME.
-THESE CRITICALLY ENDANGERED BIRDS BREED IN WINTER AND THEIR NESTS CAN ONLY BE HARVESTED IN THE NEXT MONTH.
+THE SANCTUARY IS CLOSED ON THE 6TH AUGUST 2017 AS OUR TEAM FLIES THE ESCARPMENT CHECKING FOR BEARDED VULTURE BREEDING ACTIVITY.
+THESE CRITICALLY ENDANGERED BIRDS BREED IN WINTER AND THEIR NESTS CAN ONLY BE HARVESTED IN THREE WEEKS OF THE YEAR.
 WE APOLOGIZE FOR THE INCONVENIENCE

 Vulture Feeding Sessions: Weekends and Public Holidays: 12.30am